Break Free from People-Pleasing: 5 Therapist-Approved Tools

 “Thank you for thinking of me, but I need to focus on my own commitments.”

-People-pleasing can feel like an impossible cycle to break, but you don’t have to do it alone.
+People-pleasing can feel like an impossible cycle to break, especially when struggling to feel like you’ve done “enough”.
+However, you don’t have to do it alone.
 If you are looking for a safe, supportive space to explore the root causes of your behavior and develop tools to overcome it, therapy is a wonderful place to start!
-As a therapist specializing in anxiety, low self-esteem, and perfectionism, I use evidence-based approaches like CBT, ACT, and mindfulness to help clients set boundaries and live authentically.
+As a mental health clinician specializing in anxiety therapy as well as burnout recovery, low self-esteem, imposter syndrome and perfectionism, I use evidence-based approaches like CBT, ACT, and mindfulness to help clients set boundaries and live authentically.

 Conclusion

-Breaking free from people-pleasing isn’t about saying “no” to others—it’s about saying “yes” to yourself.
-It is very much possible to start building healthier relationships with yourself and others by A)Learning to recognize unhealthy patterns B) Practicing Assertive Communication and C) Prioritizing your needs.
+Breaking free from people-pleasing isn’t about saying “no” to others, it’s about saying “yes” to yourself.
+It is very much possible to start building healthier relationships with yourself and others by: